thomasWeise/docker-texlive/README.md

 ## 1. Usage

 Below, we discuss the various parameters that you can pass to this image when running it.
-If you have installed Docker, you do not need to make any additional provisions or take any actions: If you do `docker run -t -i thomasweise/texlive` or something like that (see below), the image will automatically be downloaded and installed from [docker hub](https://hub.docker.com/).
-Once the image is running, you are presented with a Bash shell at which you can execute commands normally, as if it was your own (Linux) system.
-The main purpose is that you can compile LaTeX documents with this image.
-When you are done, you can leave it via `exit`.
+If you have installed Docker, you do not need to perform any additional installations: The first time you do `docker run -t -i thomasweise/texlive` or something like that (see below), the image will automatically be downloaded and installed from [docker hub](https://hub.docker.com/).

-### 1.1.
-Base Usage
+There are two basic use cases of this image:

+1. Execution of a single command or script
+2. Providing a shell where you can use all the standard LaTeX commands and our helper scripts

+Additionally, there are two ways to provide data to the container:

+1. Mounting the folder where the LaTeX document you want to compile is located: This step is necessary..
+2. Mounting a folder with additional fonts needed for compiling your document: This is optional.

+The common form of the command is as follows:

+    docker run -v /my/path/to/document/:/doc/ -v /path/to/fonts/:/usr/share/fonts/external/ -t -i thomasweise/texlive COMMAND ARG1 ARG2...

+Where

+* `/my/path/to/document/` must be replaced with the path to the folder containing the LaTeX document that you want to compile.
+This folder will be made available as folder `/doc/` inside the container.
+If you use the image without command parameters (see below), you will get a bash command prompt inside this `/doc/` folder.
+* Sometimes you may need additional fonts to compile your LaTeX document.
+An example for this situation is if you use something like the [USTC thesis template](https://github.com/ustctug/ustcthesis), which needs fonts such as SimHei from Windows, which are not available under Linux.
+In this case, you can use the *optional* `-v /path/to/fonts/:/usr/share/fonts/external/` parameter.
+Here, `/path/to/fonts/` must be replaced with a path to a folder containing these fonts.
+If you do not need additional fonts, you can leave the whole `-v /path/to/fonts/:/usr/share/fonts/external/` away.
+* *Optinally* you can also provide a single command that should be executed when the container starts (along with its arguments).
+This is what the `COMMAND ARG1 ARG2...` in the above command line stand for.
+If you specify such a command, the container will start up, execute the command, and then shut down.
+If you do not provide such a command, the container will start up and provide you a bash prompt in folder `/doc/`.

 For compiling some document named `myDocument.tex` in folder `/my/path/to/document/` with `xelatex.sh` and using additional fonts in folder `/path/to/fonts/`, you would type something like the command below into a normal terminal (Linux), the *Docker Quickstart Terminal* (Mac OS), or the *Docker Toolbox Terminal* (Windows):